PatrykMolo/Aging-Balance-Report-based-on-SAP-Salesforce-Data/README.md

 The data was imported to the PowerQuery editor in the CSV format.
 ## Data Transformation with Power Query
 The approach used in this project was duplicating the SAP data, grouping and merging with SF data by the AccountID key.
-Step by step process goes as following
+Step by step data transformation process goes as following:

 1. duplication of the SAP data as a separate Table
 2. removal of unnecessary columns from the Table
 3. Addition of the buckets based on the arrears column